-The Museum's objectives when managing capital are to match generally the structure of its capital to the underlying nature and term of the assets being financed and to hold sufficient unrestricted net assets to enable it to withstand negative unexpected financial events, in order to maintain stability in the financial structure.
+structure.
 The Museum seeks to minimize the exposure to financial leverage and variable rate financial obligations and to maintain sufficient liquidity to enable it to meet its obligations as they become due.
-The museum holds short term marketable securities to ensure sufficient liquidity.
+The Museum holds short term marketable securities to ensure sufficient liquidity.
 The associated assets are invested under a prudent investment policy designed to ensure a market-related long term return on investments.